 But taking at least basic self-care measures can help you to feel better and be more optimistic.

 - Shower and brush your teeth daily, keep your skin moisturized to increase physical comfort.

 - Find a form of movement that you can do inside – anything from yoga to Youtube pilates can help you to stay active without going outdoors.

 - Nourish your soul with books, your favorite movies, and indoor activities that give you joy.

 - Stay hydrated by drinking enough water.

-- Allow yourself to breath fresh air by opening your windows regularly.
+- Allow yourself to breathe fresh air by opening your windows regularly.

-Here are more tips that can help you build mental resilience during this global crisis:
+Here are more tips that can help you build mental resilience during a global crisis: